Maryland Online Data Privacy Act

 Is Consent Needed to Process Sensitive PI?

-Instead of requiring consent, Maryland bans the collection, processing, or sharing of sensitive PI unless it is “strictly necessary to provide or maintain a specific product or service requested by the consumer to whom the personal data pertains.”
-The goal of which is to limit the opportunities for businesses to collect sensitive PI at all.
+Maryland goes a step further than requiring consent for processing sensitive PI, banning the collection, processing, or sharing of sensitive PI unless it is “strictly necessary to provide or maintain a specific product or service requested by the consumer to whom the personal data pertains.”

 Is Consent Needed for Any Other Processing?